Bill Tuttle (swimmer)

 William Jeremiah Tuttle (February 21, 1882 – February 22, 1930) was an American freestyle swimmer and water polo player who represented the United States at the 1904 Summer Olympics in St. Louis, Missouri.

-He was born in Chicago, Illinois, and died in Los Angeles, California.
+Tuttle was born on February 21, 1882 to Mrs. Louise Jane Macklin Tuttle and Mr. W. Pierce Tuttle, who had served as a one-time President of the Chicago Board of Trade.

 In the 1904 Olympics, he won silver medals as a member of the U.S. 4x50-yard freestyle relay team and as a member of Chicago Athletic Association water polo team.
 He also competed in the 200m obstacle course in the previous Olympic competition (1900), failing to place in the individual event.

+Tuttle died at his home in Beverly Hills, on Oakhurst Drive on February 22, 1930.
+He died somewhat unexpectedly after completing a round of golf at the Los Angeles Country Club where he was a member.
+He was survived by his widow Agnes Tuttle who had lived in Chicago and Paris.
+Tuttle was later buried in his family's section at the Rosehill Cemetery in Chicago.